Tuesday, November 26, 2024

 3. Worx ZipSnip cordless electric scissors $30.99 While we are on the subject of doing amazing things with cardboard boxes, I would be negligent in my duties if I did not include this magically safe and versatile cutter.
 We use these with students in first grade and above.
 The MakeDo tools include a cardboard saw rated for 3 years and up, and it's a whole lot safer than your kids cutting cardboard with a steak knife, but it can get noisy.
 The ZipSnip hums along through cardboard, posterboard, and construction paper.
 These will cut a lot of other household nuisances at Christmastime like the bulky plastic packaging and those twisties that hold toys in place inside that bulky plastic packaging.

 4. Pyxel: A Coder's Best Friend robotic dog $76.49 Batting in the cleanup spot is the fun tech gift of this year's list.
 There are a lot of great robots out there for kids like Spheros, Ozobots, and the Tello drone.
-All have appeared on my lists but are over $100 in most cases.
-At just over $75, Pyxel allows for fun imaginative play while still allowing for some pretty high-end coding experiences.
+All have appeared on my lists but in most cases are over $100.
+At just over $75, Pyxel allows for fun imaginative play while still allowing for some pretty high end coding experiences.
 Educational Insights has loaded this critter up with some really silly antics like a dance routine, tail chasing, and lifting its leg to pee.
-It all adds to the fun and opens kids up to a world of coding with a very entry-level learning curve.
-For the money, Pyxel is a great deal when it comes to combining fun and all of the lessons from coding.
+It all adds to fun and opens kids up to a world of coding with a very entry level learning curve.
+For the money

 No comments: